 - Only 35% of people using Facebook are under 25.

 - 66% of monthly active users on Facebook come back to the platform every day.
 74% of American users are found on the platform daily, too.

 - The average American uses Facebook for nearly 1 hour (58 minutes) every day.

 - The average session duration on Facebook is between 10 and 12 minutes.

 - 88% of Facebook traffic comes from mobile devices using the Facebook mobile application.

 - Facebook isn't just for connecting with friends and family or using Messenger.
 In fact, 78% of users have used the platform to find new products and services.
-And Facebook is the most popular marketing platform of any social media channel for both B2B and B2C businesses.
+Facebook is the most popular marketing platform for any social media channel for B2B and B2C businesses.